-When searching for training content, there may be a difference in search result behavior when searching via Learning Search and when searching via Global Search.
+When searching for training content, there may be a difference in search result behavior when searching via Learning Search and when searching via Traditional Search.
 Users may notice a varying number of results returned, as well as a different order of search results for the same search query.

 This behavior is due to Learning Search and Global Search being powered by different search engines.
 These search tools are separate and behave differently.